flashbots/flashbots-docs/docs/flashbots-protect/additional-documentation/ratelimiting.md

 title: Rate limiting
 ---

-In order to protect our service from abuse we have rate limits on the number of requests that can be made.
+In order to protect our services from abuse we have rate limits on the number of requests that can be made.
 Currently, the rate limits are set as follows.

 ## `rpc.flashbots.net` - Flashbots Protect RPC